robhague/quarg/README.md

 program immediately prints a usage message to standard error and exits with a status of 2.

 During development, it is often useful to output a traceback, as is the default behaviour for uncaught exceptions.
-This behaviour can be reinstated by passing the argument `--quarg-debug` on the command line, or setting the environment variable `QUARG_DEBUG`.
+This behaviour can be reinstated by passing the argument `--quarg-debug` on the command line, or setting the environment variable `QUARG_DEBUG` to a non-empty value.

 Decorators are provided to allow more fine-grained (but entirely optional) control: